lena-pl/fttl-wordpress-theme/README.md

 This theme is designed for websites, not blogs, so styling may be missing for some post features.

+When using the callout header class, please apply class "heading-highlight" to the div you would like to be affected and use h3, h4 a p tags to style internal content.
+This callout will appear under the header image on small screens and overlayed over the header image on large screens.

 ## Status

 This theme is still incomplete.
 I am working on it and adding more features every day.